Thesis & Dissertation Services

 Document Templates

 Microsoft Word and Overleaf sample templates are available.
-Although these don’t eliminate the need for you to manually apply some formatting, they do come with most of our formatting requirements imbedded, particularly for the preliminary pages.
+Although these don’t eliminate the need for you to manually apply some formatting, they do come with most of our formatting requirements embedded, particularly for the preliminary pages.
 We highly recommend you use a template to save time and avoid confusion.
 Be sure to follow the accompanying instructions closely.

 University writing center